 This beach has no name, but was a Southwest facing white sand stretch on the Indian Ocean on the outer Mentawai Islands of Sumatra, Indonesia.
 I was staying at a surf camp and walked about 1 mile to reach the deserted, wind swept beach each day.

-Each day, I envisioned finding an elusive nautilus shell, which I knew had been found in this area.
-Every day I searched, but I never saw a shard!
+Each day, I envisioned finding an elusive nautilus shell, which have been found in this area quite a bit.
+Every day I searched, but I never found a shard.

 Tons of urchins, some cowries and others...

 A beautiful massive Tiger Cowrie, perfect and glossy!

 I also found a very unexpected Tritons Trumpet, found my last day, a very special shell!
 I had been having dreams about them ... swimming over the reef and seeing tons of them!

 Like the nautilus shell, it is illegal to have a triton's trumpet shell in Indonesia.
 They are trying to protect the species and stop the removal of living shells from the reef for mass sale.
 Most of the information I could find covers the thousands of shells confiscated by the government for export to countries like the USA and Australia.
 I wonder what the government does with them once they confiscate them....?